pratiktri/server_init_harden/README.md

 This script is meant to save that time.

 ## *** __WARNING__ ***
----
 This script can potentially make your server inaccessible.

-At the very least read the [FAQ section](https://github.com/pratiktri/init-li-harden#faq) before executing.
+At the very least, read the [FAQ section](https://github.com/pratiktri/init-li-harden#faq) before executing.

 If your connection gets reset during this operation, you WILL loose all access to the server.

----

 ## Status

-Beta testing.
-NOT production ready.
+Stable.
+Production ready.

 ## Usage